-This manual is organized into 13 sections.
 When a revision occurs to any part of this manual, the revised manual will be posted on the Web Portal at www.dc-medicaid.com.
-Notification of the updated manual will be indicated in the "What's Hot" section of the Web Portal.
-Outdated copies of material should be discarded.
+Updates will be reflected in the Revision History table located on page two of the manual.
+Outdated copies of manuals should be discarded.